fdagner/feedback-targeting__moodle-database-preset/README.md

 Download the release file.
 Create a "Database" activity in Moodle and then upload the ZIP file in the "Presets" tab under "Import".

+Customize the feedback questions in the list view and in the template for new entries.
+Do not forget to switch off the editor before!

 ## Language Support

 The preset is available in German, but there is not so much to translate.
 The template can easily be adapted.